maxammann/blog/content/posts/2024-10-15-security-privacy-disclosure-nrw/index.md

 We assume that acceptance points do not assume that digital volunteer cards can be forged.
 It It should be noted that a physical card, as is common for the volunteer cards of many federal states, also has no significant security features.
- However, with the digital version, it is possible with considerably less effort to issue counterfeit cards on a large scale.
+ However, with the digital version, it is possible to issue counterfeit cards on a large scale with considerably less effort.

 In addition, security should always be taken into account when digitizing government services.
 The new development of the digital volunteer card could have provided greater protection against counterfeiting for acceptance points.